skypilot-org/skypilot/docs/source/getting-started/installation.rst

 .. note::

     As an alternative to installing Sky on your laptop, we also provide a Docker image as a quick way to try out Sky.
-See instructions below on running sky :ref:`in a container <docker-image>`.
+See instructions below on running Sky :ref:`in a container <docker-image>`.

 .. _cloud-account-setup: